gvwilson/thirdbit/src/fiction/santas/index.md

 Very bright,
 where before it had been the cozy indoor gloom of an elderly person's living room.
 And there was sand, comma, lots of.
+*That's a pyramid,*
+a small part of Finner's brain noticed.
+It was indeed a pyramid,
-*And that looks like a pyramid,* a small part of Finner's brain noticed, a pyramid with half a dozen cat statues like the one in gran-granna's yard crouched in front of it.
+with half a dozen cat statues like the one in gran-granna's yard crouched in front of it.

 The second santa got to her feet and brushed sand off her uniform, which was already turning a dusty beige.